SouchenOu/cub3D_explanation/README.md

  1::: RAY-CASTING STEP 1: CREATING A WORLDRAY-CASTING.
  -----------------------------------------------------

 *For our purpose, each cube will have the size_width 64 and size_height 64 units. (you can choose any size it should be just the same in height and width).

 The larger the size of the cube, the blockier the world will look like, but smaller cube will make the rendering slower.)

 then we need to define soma attributes before we can project and render the world:

 1: player’s position

 2 : player is demension.

 3: player’s field of view (FOV); The player should be able to see what is in front of him/her.
-For this, we will need to define a field of view (FOV).
+For this, we will need to define a field of view
+(FOV).
 The FOV determines how wide the player sees the world in front of him/her

 <img width="566" alt="Screen Shot 2022-11-15 at 10 28 42 AM" src="https://user-images.githubusercontent.com/87101785/201882736-704333cf-0ad4-49a7-a9f6-ff2940c7bf75.png">

-Before continuing, we will define our coordinate system so that there is no confusion.
-The coordinate system that we use is illustrated in

 <img width="449" alt="Screen Shot 2022-11-15 at 10 30 17 AM" src="https://user-images.githubusercontent.com/87101785/201883051-8e60a731-2349-4041-b268-ca8088c65fab.png">